ADVANTICS/documentation/products/adb-pc-dc01/docs/1_Safety_instructions.md

 ## Power disconnection before handling

 Maintenance, repair, or internal balancing may only be performed by trained personnel familiar with the dangers involved.
 As long as the module is connected, conducting parts may be exposed to the voltage.
 The instrument must be disconnected from all external power sources before performing maintenance and repair work.

-Under the worst conditions (loss of supply voltage), a minimum waiting period of 36 minutes (2147 seconds) must be practiced after the module has been disconnected to allow internal capacitors to discharge to less than 0.5mJ.
-This duration takes system and component tolerances into account.
+Under the worst conditions (loss of supply voltage), a minimum waiting period of 36 minutes must be practiced after the module has been disconnected to allow internal capacitors to discharge to less than 0.5mJ.
+This duration takes system and component tolerances into account and considers the capacitors charged to 950V.
 Even if this time has passed, a voltage absence test is strongly recommended before handling the unit.

 <br>